WLCG-AuthZ-WG/common-jwt-profile/profile.md

     **Note:** storage services may impose additional constraints on who is authorized to stage data.

+*   **storage.poll** &mdash; Inquire about the localities (nearline and/or online) of the given files.
+This scope exists to allow file locality polling to be done without having to bestow the client under consideration with the full privileges of the **stage** scope.

 All `storage.*` scopes also authorize **`"stat"`** operations on the files or directories matching the given paths, i.e. queries about _metadata_ like the